 Eligibility guidelines vary by utility.
 Full eligibility guidelines and application instructions can be found at www.dollarenergy.org/need-help.

 Dollar Energy Fund is funded by public contributions that are matched dollar for dollar by partnering utility companies.
 Utility customers are also able to contribute a dollar or more to Dollar Energy Fund through their monthly utility bill.
-Direct donations can be made online at www.dollarenergy.org/donate or by sending a check to Box 42329, Pittsburgh, PA 15203.
-Every donation to Dollar Energy Fund is tax deductible and all funds collected are used to assist limited-income families residing in the state where the donation originated.
+Direct donations can be made online at www.dollarenergy.org/donate, by sending a check to Box 42329, Pittsburgh, PA 15203, or by texting WARM to 50555 to authorize a $5 contribution.
+Every donation to Dollar Energy Fund’s Hardship Program is tax deductible and all funds will stay within the area of the donor to assist limited-income neighbors.

-For more information about Dollar Energy Fund and how to apply for a grant or donate to the organization, visit www.dollarenergy.org.
+For more information about Dollar Energy Fund and how to apply for a grant from the Hardship Program or donate to the organization, visit www.dollarenergy.org.